 The hospital hosts the Southern Melbourne Integrated Cancer Services and Breastscreen Victoria’s Screening and Assessment Service Monash which supports a network of 7 community screening centres.

-Please see the Visitor Restrictions page for more information.
+Please see Visiting Monash Health for more information.